Vaccinations for Your Pet

 What You Should Know About Canine Flu

 The canine influenza virus (CIV) is a contagious, airborne virus primarily affecting dogs.
 Symptoms include chronic coughing, fever, discharge from the nose and eyes, and lethargy.
 However, some dogs do not show any symptoms.
-CIV is highly contagious and can live on surfaces for up to 24 hours.
+CIV can live on surfaces for up to 24 hours.

 If you came into contact with this virus, make sure that you wash your hands, wash all of your clothes, and disinfect any surfaces that may be harboring the virus.
 Please contact us for more information if you have concerns about CIV or think your pet may have the illness.